 Where can I buy Idriess books?
 All Idriess titles from 1931 were published by the publisher Angus and Robertson (split off from the bookseller of the same name in 1977, and merged into HarperCollins in 1989).
-Many are re-issued from time to time, so you can buy new copies - try any good bookshop, online or on the street.
+As Idriess was so popular, there are many second-hand copies still in circulation.
+Try any good second-hand bookshop, online or on the street.
 All good second-hand bookshops in Australia should have a separate Idriess section.
-(If you are in Victoria, I highly recommend the Lake Daylesford Book Barn.)
 I have found many of his books by shopping through abebooks.com.
 Ownership of Idriess copyright has changed from time to time, and some titles have been reprinted.
-Burnet's Books of Uralla, NSW came to the rescue a few years ago, with excellent facsimile reprints of the hard-to-find titles under the Idriess Enterprises banner.
+Burnet's Books of Uralla, NSW issued a limited run of some excellent facsimile reprints of the hard-to-find titles under the Idriess Enterprises banner.
 This includes the Australian Guerilla series, Cyaniding for Gold and the original Madman's Island.
 Tom Thompson, of ETT Imprint (publisher of Eley's biography of Idriess), acquired a number of titles in 1995, and now controls, has published or is about to publish eight Idriess titles - Flynn of the Inland, The Red Chief, Nemarluk, Prospecting for Gold, Lasseter's Last Ride, The Desert Column, Lightning Ridge and The Silver City.
 Read more on the ETT Imprint Idriess page.

 What is my Idriess book worth?
 The more popular titles were reprinted many times.
 Fair to good hardback copies can be worth around $A20 - $A30 or more.
 First editions can be worth double that.
 Idriess was also a prolific autographer, so it is not hard to find signed copies.
 They will be worth more than unsigned, but the price shouldn't double.
 Here's a scan of a typical signature, thanks to Graeme McDonald: